vsobani/tarzanskiils/README.md

 master and then the master will get updated with the new files.

 We have to make sure that the no commits are done with master.

+$git branch -f day2  //This will create a branch and select that branch from the origin master